 For what it's worth, there's no mention of the "jelly scrolling" effect that some OnePlus 5 owners are noticing, which is understood to be a hardware characteristic and won't be addressed in software.

 The update won't be available on all OnePlus 5 phones right away — instead, OnePlus is doing its usual staged rollout thing, where a small percentage get the update on day one, before the floodgates are opened sometime later.
-For the impatient among us, the old VPN trick (using an app like Opera VPN or TunnelBear) to switch to a Canadian IP address will allow you to get in on the first wave of downloads for this version.
+For the impatient among us, the old VPN trick (using an app like Opera VPN (opens in new tab) or TunnelBear (opens in new tab)) to switch to a Canadian IP address will allow you to get in on the first wave of downloads for this version.

 Updating your OnePlus 5 today?
 Let us know how you're getting on down in the comments!